rest-feeds/rest-feeds/README.md

 REST feeds enable asynchronously decoupled systems without shared infrastructure.

+REST feeds can be used for _data feeds_ and _event feeds_.

 ### Data Feeds

 _Data feeds_ are used to share resources (master data, domain objects, aggregates) with other systems for data replication.
-Usually, a data feed contains only entries of one resource `type`.

-Typical examples:

-- _Customers_
-- _Products_
-- _Stock_

 Every update to the resource leads to a new entry of the full current state in the feed.